 - a.
 Roof pitch should be similar to other houses in the District.
-It is important that newly constructed houses continue this pattern and use roof pitches that are similar to those on homes in the District. - b.
-Exotic building and roof forms that would detract from the visual continuity of the street are discouraged. - c.
-For residential construction, all single gable roofs shall have a minimum 6:12 pitch exception is the ranch-style house that should be 3:12. - d.
+It is important that newly constructed houses continue this pattern and use roof pitches that are similar to those on homes in the District. - Exotic building and roof forms that would detract from the visual continuity of the street are discouraged. - c.
+For residential construction, all single gable roofs should have a minimum 6:12 pitch exception is the ranch-style house that should be 3:12. - d.
 For commercial construction, flat roofs with a parapet are permitted. - e.
-Skylight, solar units, mechanical and service equipment and new roof features shall be placed in the least visible manner from the street. - f.
+Skylight, solar units, mechanical and service equipment and new roof features should be placed in the least visible manner from the street. - f.
 Roof venting shall not significantly alter the appearance of the home or structure. - g.
 Many architectural styles of houses that were popular during the development of the District include dormers in their roofs.
 The use of dormers is an element worth repeating in new construction.
-Dormers add light into the dwelling as well as additional living space. - h.
-The number and size of dormers shall be limited on a roof so that the primary roof form remains prominent. - i.
-Dormers are encouraged because they break up the perceived scale of a roof. - j.
+Dormers add light into the dwelling as well as additional living space and break up the perceived scale of a roof. - h.
+The number and size of dormers should be limited on a roof so that the primary roof form remains prominent. - i. j.
 A dormer shall be subordinate to the overall roof mass and shall be in scale with older ones on similar structures. - k.
-The top of a dormer's roof shall be located below the ridgeline of the primary roof and set back from the eave. - 1.
-Dormers shall be oriented to the window feature below. - m.
-Eave depths shall be similar to those of the primary structure and seen traditionally in the neighborhood. - n.
-The length of a roof ridge shall not exceed those historically seen on comparable buildings. - o.
-Cedar and wood shingles are historically accurate.
+The top of a dormer's roof should be located below the ridgeline of the primary roof and set back from the eave. - m.
+Eave depths shall be similar to those seen traditionally in the neighborhood. - The length of a roof ridge should not exceed those historically seen on comparable buildings. - Cedar and wood shingles are historically accurate.
 Use of composition shingles should be of an architectural quality to simulate cedar shingle.
 Other materials may be used upon approval of the Historic Preservation Commission.